Clinical-Genomics/BALSAMIC/docs/balsamic_annotation.rst

 `BALSAMIC` adds the following annotation from database of `non-cancer clinical` samples using ``vcfanno`` for SNVs and SVDB for SVs.

-.. list-table:: loqusDB germline (non-cancer) SNV annotations
+.. list-table:: Loqusdb Germline (non-cancer) Annotations
    :widths: 50 150 50
    :header-rows: 1